6vvvvvv/Sportihome_React_NextJs_Mongo/README.md

 FAVS serves as store for the sport info, while
 SPOTS serves for store the response from API as shown above, with a new addition filed CHOOSEFAV which defines the <want to go> status for individual spot.
-Here is an example spot status by default
+Here is an example spot status by default (once app rendered all the data will show at its right positon with a pin icon, red means <want to go> status false, blue means true)

 ## In FAVS  (favs list empty by default)
 ![image](https://github.com/6vvvvvv/Sportihome_React_NextJs_Mongo/blob/master/screenshot/8.jpg)